MalloZup/doghub/README.md

 # doghub

+Doghub is a Stalebot.
-Monitor staled Issue and PR on Gitub for your differernts projects
+It monitor stale Issues and PR on GitHub for your different projects in a private and centralized manner.

 # Rationale: